plusplusjiajia/directory-kerby/README.md

 + Minimal dependencies, the core part is ensured to depend only on JRE and SLF4J, for easy use and maintenance.

 ### KrbClient APIs
+Please look at [kerb-client](kerby-kerb/kerb-client/README.md) for details.

+### Kadmin
+Please look at [kerb-admin](kerby-kerb/kerb-admin/README.md) for details.

+### KdcServer
+Kerberos Server API.
+Please look at [kerb-server](kerby-kerb/kerb-server/README.md) for details.

+### SimpleKdcServer
+A simplified Kdc server.
+It can be imported by other project to work as a kdc server.
+Please look at [kerb-simplekdc](kerby-kerb/kerb-simplekdc/README.md) for details.

 ### ASN-1 support
 Please look at [kerby-asn1](kerby-asn1/) for details.